 The bank details form (sent with your grant agreement) must be signed by the applicant organisation's legal signatory.
 Further instructions regarding completing the bank details form can be found on the first page of the bank details form.

 All payments made by the UK National Agency to the beneficiary will be paid in euros.
 The National Agency recommends a euro bank account.
 When using a non-euro bank account the UK National Agency and Erasmus+ funding will not reimburse or cover any losses or costs associated with bank charges or conversion rates.

 If you wish to change a project’s bank account, please contact the UK National Agency who will be able to provide you with further guidance and support.

 Where can I find the General Conditions associated with the Erasmus+ grant agreement?

 For projects funded under the 2014 Call General Conditions (part II) of the Erasmus+ grant agreement are contained within the hard copy grant agreement returned by the UK National Agency following the contracting process.

-For projects funded the 2015 Call General Conditions (part II) of the Erasmus+ grant agreement can be found on our manage your grant web page.
+For all other Call years, you can download the General Conditions (part II) of the Erasmus+ grant agreement on our manage your grant webpage.